sabegg2/deep-learning-challenge/Analysis/Analysis.md

 Interestingly, most of these modifications did not give improvement over the initial optimization model.
 The one modification that did result in increasing the accuracy above 75% was adding the Name column back into the model.
 A possible explaination is that this reduces some of the "noise" in the oversampled data and allows the algorithm to further classify the data.

-## Summary:

-The final automatically optimized neural network trained model from the keras tuner method achieved 80% prediction accuracy with a 0.45 loss, using a sigmoid activation function with input node of 76; 5 hidden layers at a 16, 21, 26, 11, 21, neurons split and 50 training epochs.
-Performing better than the non automized model.
+The final automatically optimized neural network trained model from the keras tuner method achieved 80% prediction accuracy with a 47% loss.
+This model used a tanh activation function with input node of 56 neurons and 5 hidden layers at a 16, 11, 16, 16, 21 neurons split and 20 training epochs, and a sigmoid output activation function.
+This model performed better than the non-automized model.
 Keeping the Name column was crucial in achieving and and going beyond the target.
 This shows the importance of the shape of your datasets before you preprocess it.
-The explanation being that it reduces some of the "noise" in the oversampled data and allows the algorithm to further classify the data.